Skip to Content

 SANParks has created a framework for developing and implementing management plans it practices so that interested members of the public, collaborators as well as employees have an understanding of our management processes, especially Strategic Adaptive Management.

-The Protected Areas Act requires that a national park be managed exclusively for the purpose for which it was declared.
+The Integrated Coastal Management Act, Protected Areas Act and World Heritage Convention Act require that estuaries, marine protected areas, national parks, protected environments and world heritage sites be managed exclusively for the purpose for which it was declared.
 However, SANParks recognises that the environment is in constant flux, is interlinked with the socio-economic and political spheres and could be affected by societal values.
 Protected area management should therefore take cognisance of the ever-changing environment and diversity of influences, and plan accordingly.
-In consultation with stakeholders, SANParks will be revising the management plan of each park approximately every ten years.
+In consultation with stakeholders, SANParks will be revising the respective management plans every ten years.

-Management plans that will be reviewed during the period 2023/2024 are:
+Management plans that will be either developed or reviewed during the period 2024/2025 are:

 Approved Management Plans